JassperBeastHD/PocketEssentials/ReadMe_ChangeLog.txt

 ==============================================================================================

 What's New:
+  - 3.6.3 Beta ( 2013/12/22 )
+      - Added World Spawn Changer ( /setwspawn ), suggested by iksasu on Github(issue 1)
+      - Fixed the bugs(Github issue 3 and 5) reported by iksasu.
+      - Fixed God Mode doesn't work.
+(Github issue 6)
+  - 3.6.2 Beta ( 2013/12/22 )
+      - Fixed lots of DisguiseCraft bugs.
+        (You won't lose your disguise when vanish/unvanish) (You won't lose your disguise when teleport to another world)
+      - Fixed some errors
+        (Removed case-insensitivity in Session API)
   - 3.6.1 Beta ( 2013/12/21 )
       - Added BlockDisguise permissions for each block ID ("pmess.disguisecraft.block" for all blocks)